Western Corn Rootworm

 Adult root-worm feeding on silks has been thought to interfere with pollination and grain production.
 Studies under Colorado conditions have failed to show significant yield loss from as many as 20 beetles feeding on a single ear, so insecticide treatments to prevent such damage are not generally recommended.

 There are no commercial non-transgenic rootworm-resistant corn varieties.
-Varieties do differ in root development, so select a material well adapted to the area that can be expected to produce a vigorous root system.
+Varieties do differ in root development, so select a well adapted to the area that will produce a vigorous root system.
 Such varieties can be expected to tolerate a moderate amount of root feeding.
 Transgenic corn hybrids resistant to rootworms are highly effective.
-Be sure to select a variety that has also yielded well in local tests.
+Be sure to select a variety that has yielded well in local tests.
 Also, be sure to follow all resistance management recommendations and restrictions.
 For more information on transgenic corn, see Colorado State University Extension fact sheets 0.707, Bt Corn: Health and the Environment and 0.708, Managing Corn Pests with Bt Corn.

 Fields that have completed pollen shed are not very attractive to rootworm beetles.
 Early planted fields can be through pollination before the majority of the adults have emerged, and therefore have less egg laying activity.
-Early fields also will have relatively larger root systems when rootworm feeding starts.
+Plants in these fields also will have relatively larger root systems when rootworm feeding starts.
 This makes them somewhat more tolerant to rootworm damage.

 Other Cultural Practices